top of page

 • What message do you want to send about yourself?
 Do you want to come across as conservative and professional or creative and bold?

-• What color preferences are specific for the job or industry you're aiming at?
+• What color preferences are appropriate for the job or industry you're aiming at?

 Basically, both questions boil down to your field and expertise, or better yet, the industry you're applying for.
-It's the single most important factor that needs to be considered when playing with a color palette.
+It's the most important factor to consider when playing with a color palette.

 To simplify the decision, industries can be divided into two categories: conservative and creative industries.
 Both come with a set of opposite best practices for the hiring process.